iv461/icey/icey/doc/source/using_services.md

 ICEY is the first library to provide such an API using the new C++20 coroutine feature.

-ICEY also allows for service servers to use asynchronous callback functions,  i.e. coroutines which enables a more powerful behavior like calling other services inside callbacks, something that was previously only difficult and clumsy to achieve with regular ROS [1].
+ICEY also allows for service servers to use asynchronous callback functions,  i.e. coroutines which enables a more powerful behavior like calling other services inside callbacks, something that was previously only difficult and clumsy to achieve with regular ROS [2, 3].

 ## Client

 Service clients call a service, and this is an inherently asynchronous operation -- we don't know when (or if) we will receive the response.
 What we want most of the time however is to continue doing other work only *after* we got the response.

-The regular ROS 2 API does not offer a synchronous API for calling services (meaning a function that calls the service and blocks until the response was received) -- instead the user has to manually spin the event loop which is error-prone because it leads to deadlocks when done inside a callback.
+The regular ROS 2 API does not offer a synchronous API for calling services (meaning a function that calls the service and blocks until the response was received) -- instead the user has to manually spin the event loop which is error-prone because it leads to deadlocks when done inside a callback [1].

 With ICEY, waiting for the response becomes easy thanks to the async/await based API: